 7. Enjoy a Relaxing Hobby

 Try a relaxing, solitary activity like knitting, reading, or doing a puzzle.
-This allows the brain to focus on something enjoyable while still enjoying time alone.
+Focusing on these tasks allows your brain to switch from an anxious to a calmer, more relaxed state.

 8. Meditate

-Meditation helps shift focus away from the noisy outer world, and inward to emotions, body sensations, and thoughts.
-Some ways to start are by doing a simple breath meditation or listening to a guided meditation, or using an app like Insight Timer.
+Meditation helps shift focus away from the noisy outer world and inward to emotions, body sensations, and thoughts.
+Some ways to start are by doing a simple breath meditation, listening to a guided meditation, or using an app like Insight Timer.

 9. Chill Out With Some TV